 Cryptocurrencies and micropayments geek.
 Head of Product @ Mysterium Network

-Tor is a project designed to protect users since 2002.
-It’s an open-source browser that enables anonymous communication online.
-It was first developed by Syverson and computer scientists Roger Dingledine and Nick Mathewson, who originally called it The Onion Routing (Tor) project, due to its “layers” of encryption.
+Tor is a privacy project that launched in 2002.
+It’s an open-source and free browser that enables anonymous communication online.
+It was first developed by Syverson and computer scientists Roger Dingledine and Nick Mathewson, who originally called it The Onion Router (Tor) project, due to its “layers” of encryption.

 Tor browser and VPNs are similar in their aims but not in their technological approach.
-While both will hide user's identity and ensure browsing activity is kept private and encrypted, there are certain advantages and disadvantages to each.
-That’s why using the two systems together is the safest bet for securing digital privacy.
+While both are great at hiding your identity and ensure your browsing activity is kept private and encrypted, there are certain advantages and disadvantages to each.
+That’s why using the two systems together is your safest bet for securing your digital privacy.

 Exit nodes, however, remove the last layer of encryption.
-It can’t see user's location or IP address, but it is possible for an exit node to see user's activity if he visits an unsecured website (one that is not HTTPS).
+It can’t see your location or IP address, but it is possible for an exit node to see your activity if you visit an unsecure website (one that is not HTTPS).

-A decentralized VPN mimics the architecture of Tor more closely.
-As a peer to peer system, network consumers plug into a global network of nodes run by people voluntarily.
-However, nodes are paid for providing the VPN service and keeping the network powered.
+A decentralized VPN mimics the architecture of Tor more closely, but has the same ease of use as a VPN.
+As a peer to peer system, you plug into a global network of nodes run by people voluntarily.
+Unlike Tor network, all nodes are paid for providing the VPN service and keeping the network powered and safe.